 It is open to anyone and everyone.
 It doesn’t matter how good or bad you are at the game.
 We have people of all skill levels regularly race with us.
 It results in some great racing, too.
 These whole series, especially the endurance races, are some of the most fun I’ve ever had in Forza.
 Here are some pics from the previous Oppo Endurance Championship in 2016 showing the action.

 This series will mimic the races of the World Sportscar Chmampionship of the 1960's and 1970's.
 All of the tracks that are both in Forza and that series’ calendar are included, with a few other tracks that seemed fitting to include.
-There will be a total of 12 rounds: seven 1.5 hour, two 2 hour, and two 2.4 hour races, with the final race being a vote for length.
+There will be a total of 12 rounds: seven 1.5 hour, three 2 hour, and two 2.4 hour races.
 Beforehand, there will be a ten minute qualifying session to set the grid.
 At the start of the actual race, there will be a formation lap, with the race start for each individual car when they reach the start/finish line.
 Yellow flag and caution rules will also be in effect.

 They will be handled the same way as any of our other races.
 Drive like you are in an actual race, and not an online public matchmaking lobby, and you will be fine.
 If you are new to racing with us or need a refresher, take a look at SVTyler’s post on driving etiquette.
 If you follow those guidelines, you will be just fine in the race.
 In terms of assists and lobby setup, damage will be set to simulation, collisions will be set to always on, all assists (minus friction) are allowed, and there will a required number of pit stops depending on track and race length.
 The total number will be announced before each round.
 Also, while all assists are allowed, many of us use very few of them, mostly limited to driving line, manual without clutch, and the occasional ABS.
 Just something to keep in mind.
 In addition, I kind of discourage the use of any assists given the nature of the cars in the series, but if you want/need them, feel free to use them.